angelromarco04/MyNotes/CS/OS/data/25_scheduling.md

 	- Preemptive priorities (a queue has absolute priority over other queues)
 	- Shared time (queues receive a portion of the CPU time)

-- Pros:
+- **Pros**:
 	- Specific management to each group.
-- Cons:
+- **Cons**:
 	- Inflexible.
 Processes cannot jump between groups.
 	- Danger of starving for low priority processes.

+---
-## With feedback
+## Multiple level queues with feedback

 - Modification to allow group changing (feedback).

 - Processes are split according its typology.
 	- I/O intensive to higher priority queues.
 	- CPU intensive to lower priority queues.

+- **Queue politics**:
+	- Incoming processes go to the higher priority `ready` queue.
+	- Queues have preemptive (absolute) priorities.
+	- Each queue has its own scheduling politics.
+	- Usually RR with small quantum for higher priority queues.
+	- Usually FCFS for lower priority queues.

+- **Queues changes**:
+	- A criteria is needed (evaluated once a CPU burst is finished).
+	- If fulfilled, the process jumps to a queue with one priority less.
+	- If not fulfilled, the process goes back to the same queue than before.

+- It can cause CPU intensive processes to starve
+	- Fixed by promoting processes lasting long times to higher priority queues.

 ---
-## Multiple level queues with feedback